 FEEDSTOCK ASSESSMENT AND PROCUREMENT

 Following delivery of a biomass fuel/feedstock availability assessment, clients often request that TSS generate a fuel/feedstock procurement plan.
-These plans typically utilize the fuel/feedstock availability assessment results to provide data in support of a procurement strategy that meets technology specifications and project requirements.
+These plans typically utilize the fuel/feedstock availability assessment results to provide data in support of a procurement strategy that meets conversion technology specifications and project requirements.
 Fuel/feedstock characteristics, delivery costs, existing infrastructure and short-term/long-term availability are key components of the procurement plan.
-Recommendations and observations on development of fuel/feedstock supply chain development, contracting procedures, opportunity purchases, and competition for fuel are included in the procurement and supply chain development plan.
+Recommendations and observations on development of fuel/feedstock supply chain development, contracting procedures, examples of procurement agreements, opportunity purchases, and competition for fuel are included in the procurement and supply chain development plan.

 - Forest Thinning and Hazardous Forest Fuels Reduction